sunlightlabs/databuoy/README.md

 _Image courtesy of Isaac Wedin under the Creative Commons [Attribution 2.0 Generic](https://creativecommons.org/licenses/by/2.0/) license_

 Databuoy is a free, spreadsheet-backed data catalog that's easy for anyone to put online.
-It helps governments compile machine-readable data inventories while simultaneously creating a lightweight data catalog.
+It helps organizations compile machine-readable data inventories while simultaneously creating a lightweight data catalog.

 It: